sigirisetti/DevOps-Interview-Process/README.md

 - Q3) What are the important business and technical benefits of using DevOps?

-  - A: DevOps brings a lot of business and technical benefits to the table.
+  - Ans: DevOps brings a lot of business and technical benefits to the table.
 Some of the most important ones are listed down as follows:

     - Business benefits: